Buds turn into full-blown breasts

 They may temporarily swell

 Even though your breasts are as big as they’re naturally going to get by the time you exit your teens, they can still fluctuate in mass during hormonal changes such as your period, pregnancy, or general weight changes.
 “One big influencer on breast size is hormonal changes.
 Weight gain and weight loss throughout life can also make a big difference; some people gain weight directly in their breasts, so they grow larger and then shrink once you lose the weight,” says Dr. Hazen.
 If your boobs balloon while breastfeeding, they usually deflate to their original size once you’re finished.
-(Read up on the reassuring reasons your breasts might hurt.)
+(Read up on the reassuring reasons behind breast tenderness.)

 Your nipples can change

 Besides growing larger because of hormones and all that milk, pregnancy can also alter the color of your areola (it darkens) and enlarge your nipples.
 “A lot women first know they’re pregnant by the fact that their breasts are little bigger and look different,” says Dr. Hazen.
 Post-pregnancy, your areola should lighten back to its natural shade; and while the nipples typically revert to a more normal look they can sometimes remain larger permanently.
 These nipple or breast changes could be a sign of breast cancer.

 They get softer

 By the time you pass 30, you’ll probably notice your breasts feeling softer and softer.
 While it could be a sign you’ve piled on a few extra pounds, it’s probably just innocent aging.
 “They go from feeling really firm to much softer because that dense connective tissue is replaced with breast fat,” says Dr. Hazen.